CESP-ExpHer/GCPBayes-Pipeline/README.md

 - [**Tutorial - Wiki**](2) which includes description for each scripts in more detail.
 This is useful for developers who want to modify/add any part of the pipeline
 <br>

-A schematic overview of the main sections of the GCPBayes pipeline are as follow:
+A schematic overview of the main sections of GCPBayes pipeline are as follow:
 <br></br>
 <kbd> <img src="0_Images/Fig1_v3.jpg"/> </kbd>
 <br></br>

 ## Installation
-Two options are available to run the GCPBayes Pipeline: 1) Using **R Script** and 2) Using **Bash file**.
+Two options are available to run GCPBayes Pipeline: 1) Using **R Script** and 2) Using **Bash file**.
 ### R
 **NOTE:** Put all files and codes/scripts in the same folder.
 1. First, run the *"GCPBayes_pipeline_check_packages.R"* [(Link)](../0_Codes/R) R script to check a list of required packages and install them if they are not available in your system.
 It is also print a warning message if any of the packages could not be installed.